mavlink/MAVSDK-docs/en/README.md

 ## Getting Started

+* Python 3 developers install and use [MAVSDK-Python](https://github.com/mavlink/MAVSDK-Python#mavsdk-python) from PyPi (`pip3 install mavsdk`).
+  There is no further setup, so you can then immediately run the [examples](https://github.com/mavlink/MAVSDK-Python/tree/master/examples) in the normal way.
+  The drone API is essentially the same as for the [C++ API](api_reference/README.md).
-* iOS developers should read the [Dronecode-SDK-Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html) reference.
+* iOS developers should start from the [Dronecode-SDK-Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html) reference.

-  > **Tip** The MAVSDK-Swift is in alpha development.
-    We plan to make our first official (beta) release in the coming weeks.

 * C++ Developers should start at the [C++ Library](cpp/README.md).
+  For recent releases *Ubuntu* and *Fedora* users can install the SDK from _*.deb_ or _*.rpm_ packages in the [Github release](https://github.com/mavlink/MAVSDK/releases) page.

-* Developers who want to contribute to the API will need to build the C++ library (and other programming language wrappers) from source.
+* Developers who want to *contribute* to the API will need to build the C++ library (and other programming language wrappers) from source.
   For more information see the [contributing section](#contributing) below.